Bruno Lemaitre: Research

 The Lemaitre laboratory studies various aspects of innate immunity using Drosophila as a genetic model.
 The laboratory uses genetic screens as tools to identify novel factors involved in the immune response following microbial infection.
 His team has contributed to the better understanding the role of the Toll and NF-κB pathways in the activation of bacterial defence, as well as how the host's immune system discriminates between different bacterial pathogens.
 Lemaitre also studies host-microbiota interactions, and more specifically how the microbiota influences gut homeostasis and morphology.

-Another aspect of interest to Lemaitre is to decipher the roles and mechanisms of the interactions occurring between Drosophila and its endosymbionts of the spiroplasma genus.
+Another aspect of interest to Lemaitre is to decipher the roles and mechanisms of the interactions occurring between Drosophila and its endosymbionts of the Spiroplasma genus.

 Distinctions

 Lemaitre received two Advanced Grants from the European Research Council for projects on gut immunity and homeostasis (2008) and Drosophila-Spiroplasma interactions (2013).

 Lemaitre was elected as an EMBO member in 2007.

-He received several research prizes, such as the Noury, Thorlet, Lazare Prize from the French Academy of Sciences (2001), the First Prize of the Schlumberger Foundation (2002), the William B. Coley Award for distinguished research in basic and tumor immunology (2003), the Lucien Tartois Prize from the Fondation pour la Recherche Médicale (2006) and the Liliane Bettencourt Prize for Life Science (2010).
+He received several research prizes, such as the Noury, Thorlet, Lazare Prize from the French Academy of Sciences (2001), the First Prize of the Schlumberger Foundation (2002), the William B. Coley Award for distinguished research in basic and tumor immunology (2003), the Lucien Tartois Prize from the Fondation pour la Recherche Médicale (2006) and the Liliane Bettencourt Prize for Life Sciences (2010).